 Mike said we would learn more about our local electric cooperative, and this morning we sure did.
-Today was “Youth Day” on the Youth Tour (I thought EVERY day was Youth Day!)
+Today was “Youth Day” on the Youth Tour (I thought VERY day was Youth Day!)
 All the delegates from each participating state gathered in one big room for an assembly.
 We sat next to Georgia, Kentucky and Tennessee.
 Must be a Southern thing...
 Missouri Youth Tour Rules!

-There are more than 1,500 teenagers from more than 46 states participating in the 2012 Youth Tour.
+There are more than 1,600 teenagers from more than 48 states participating in the 2013 Youth Tour.
 We were all encouraged to cheer for our state and make a lot of noise (MIZ-ZOU-RAH at appropriate times, of course).
-I (Hannah) made sure everyone knew who and where the Missouri delegation was seated by leading our group.
+I (Kelsey) made sure everyone knew who and where the Missouri delegation was seated by leading our group.
 Cuivre River would be proud.

 You should have heard all those kids shout!
-Missouri made a lot of noise when they introduced Roberta Burns, a delegate from Ralls County Electric Cooperative in New London, who will represent Missouri on the NRECA Youth Leadership Council.
+Missouri made a lot of noise when they introduced Tonia Bartlett, a delegate from Boone Electric Cooperative in Columbia, who will represent Missouri on the NRECA Youth Leadership Council.

-I was proud to see Roberta nominated as our state council member.
-We first met Roberta during our tour of the Missouri Capitol Building.
+I (Zabada) was proud to see Tonia nominated as our state council member.
+I met Rachel during our Youth Tour orientation, Youth Leadership Council interviews and we became friends.
 We also had a great time together on the Potomac River cruise!
-Roberta will represent Missouri next year at the National Rural Electric Cooperative Association Annual Meeting in Orlando, Florida.
+Tonia will represent Missouri next year at the National Rural Electric Cooperative Association Annual Meeting in Orlando, Florida.

 It was an interesting and inspiring morning.
 We heard from Randy Dwyer, the head of the National Rural Electric Cooperative Association’s Youth Tour, who told us a little about his group’s efforts to represent America’s 900 local electric cooperatives.
 We also learned about the early days of public power and rural electrification.